Chapter 11 : Love rule #11

 “Slow down, Hugo!”
 I said, walking in.
 If he kept it up, Dad would drown.
 We’d both done a quick course on how to care for a disabled person when Dad was still in hospital, so Hugo should have known better.
 I forced a smile on my face for Dad.

 “Hey, Papa.
 I missed you,” I said, kissing him on his head and wrapping my arms around his shoulders.
 He gave me a lopsided smile.

 “I was doing fine, Rose,” Hugo protested.
 I rolled my eyes and sat down next to him, shushing him as Dad opened his mouth to speak.

 “Too skinny,” he mumbled in a garbled voice, and I bit back a sigh.

 “I’m fine, Dad.
 Hugo’s just been stressing me out all term,” I said, nudging my brother playfully.
 Normally he would play along, but today he glared at me and scooted away.
 My heart sank.
-I guess I still wasn’t forgiven in his eyes.
-I stayed for only a few more minutes.
+I guess I he was still mad at me.
+I only stayed for a few more minutes.
 Watching Dad’s slow movements and difficulty with speech was breaking my heart.